StineLykkeOlsen/website/content/_index.md

 +++
 Hi, there!

-I am a tech writer, technical translator and language afficionada, living and working in Odder, Central Denmark.
+I am a tech writer, technical translator, and language afficionada, living and working in Odder, Central Denmark.

 I have created this portfolio website to showcase my experiences and skills in the fields of technical writing and technical translation.